ucchiee/ucc/README.md

 # ucc

-Ucc is a (subset of) C compiler, now able to handle this grammer:
+Ucc is a (subset of) C compiler, now able to handle this grammar:

 ```
 program    = stmt*